-Performance RAG: Amber Finance RAG: Amber

-Schemes within the local transport plan continue to be delivered as part of this financial years delivery programme, these include maintenance work, resurfacing, road safety amongst other highway and transportation related schemes.
-The programme is currently on track in regards delivery and spend of this years funding and scheme commitments.
-Additional funding through the Local Transport Grant (Previously local transport fund / HS2 reallocation funding) of £6.12m has been allocated to NELC to be spent within the 2025/26 financial year, a programme of works is currently being reviewed.

-Since the end of Q4, Corporation Bridge, following receipt of a realignment of both costs and project timeline from CSL and a series of challenge and negations that failed to reach and acceptable compromise, NELC unfortunately had little choice than to terminate the contract with CSL and seek a new primary contract to carry out the works to mitigate risks around both scheme costs and programme duration.
-Procurement work is currently underway.

-With the sale of the Western site now complete, work to review and repackage the Matthew Humberston former school site will be progressed.
-The previous preferred bidders stalled during negotiation resulting in a withdrawal from the process.
-A refresh of the offering ongoing.

-Temporary Accommodation - The Council are working hard manage the pressure the homelessness team and wider housing service are facing in relation to discharging the councils' duties and responsibilities.
+Performance RAG : Amber Finance RAG : Amber Overview of priorities & achievements this quarter: Schemes within the local transport plan continue to be delivered as part of financial years delivery programme, these include maintenance work, result road safety amongst other highway and transportation related schemes.
+The programme is currently on track in regards delivery and spend of this years and scheme commitments.
+Additional funding through the Local Transport (Previously local transport fund / HS2 reallocation funding) of £6.12m has a allocated to NELC to be spent within the 2025/26 financial year, a programme works is currently being reviewed.
+Since the end of Q4, Corporation Bridge, following receipt of a real costs and project timeline from CSL and a series of challenge and ne failed to reach and acceptable compromise, NELC unfortunately hav than to terminate the contract with CSL and seek a new primary co out the works to mitigate risks around both scheme costs and prog Procurement work is currently underway.
+With the sale of the Western si Matthew Humberston former s bidders stalled during negotiati refresh of the offering ongoing. chool site will be prog on resulting in a with gressed.
+The previous preferred Temporary Accommodation - The Council are working hard manage the pressure the homelessness team and wider housing service are facing in relation to discharging the councils' duties and responsibilities.
 Support from across the corporate centre and wider external stakeholders is in place to build in additional resource to manage front door demand and back-office process.